“I love spending time with my friends and going on all the different activities”

-Our older, sixth form boarders are supported by sixth form tutors and boarding house staff, as well as Head of Boarding, Mrs Cooper.
+Our older, sixth form boarders are supported by sixth form tutors and boarding house staff, as well as the Director of Boarding.

 We encourage all boarders, irrespective of age or ability, to strive to achieve their best academically.
 This is achieved through a mentor programme in school/sixth form which is supported in boarding by compulsory, supervised homework sessions.
-Head of Boarding is informed daily of any homework issues and these are dealt with as soon as the boarder returns from school or sixth form in the evening.
+The Director of Boarding is informed daily of any homework issues and these are dealt with as soon as the boarder returns from school or sixth form in the evening.